SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

 1. Connect ULP SSI Master SCK, CS0, MOSI, MISO pins with the SSI Slave device.
 2. When the application runs, it receives and send data.
 3. After the transfer is completed, it validates the data and prints "Test Case Passed" on the console.
-3. If USE_RECEIVE or USE_SEND is enabled, SSI slave will receive and send data respectively.
+3. If ULP_SSI_MASTER_RECEIVE or ULP_SSI_MASTER_SEND is enabled, SSI slave will receive and send data respectively.
 4. After successful program execution the prints in serial console looks as shown below.

 - Master output: